hamza-ezzahiry/Get_Next_Line/README.md

 </p>

 ### About
-Get_Next_Line is project i made it during my student years at 1337 School khouribga and the aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.
+Get_Next_Line is project i made it during my student years at 1337 School khouribga (one of 42 network) and the aim of this project is to make you code a function that returns a line ending with a newline, read from a file descriptor.

 ### Summary :